ytaa/simplos/README.md

 ```

 ### Installing
 Now you are ready to build the operating system.
 After cloning the repository, you can use bash scripts located in scripts directory.
 Make sure all the files are executable.
-To build the operating system update the create_env_variables.sh script to contain path to your cross-compiler and then run following commands:
+To build the operating system, update the create_env_variables.sh script to contain path to your cross-compiler and sysroot, and then run following commands:

 ```bash
 cd scripts